zhongfa-wang/personal-academic-page/content/publication/multi-task-tls/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In *2018 37th Chinese Control Conference (CCC)*
-publication_short: In *ICW*
+publication_short: In *2018 CCC*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Collaborative parameter estimation is a significant application of distributed multi-agent network.
+In practical scenarios, there are many multi-task oriented applications that the networks have multiple optimum parameter vectors to be estimated.
+Considering the condition that the input and output of agents are corrupted by additive noises, the network can be modeled as the multi-task errors-in-variables (M-EIV) problem.
+Total least-squares (TLS) method is a typical solution to the EIV problem for it can minimize the perturbation both in input and output data.
+In this paper, we study the problem of unbiased parameter estimation over multi-task networks whose nodes' inputs are corrupted by white noises.
+We propose a novel multi-task TLS (M-TLS) algorithm which can reach consistent unbiased estimation.
+Simulation results show that the proposed algorithms can achieve consistent and unbiased estimation.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []